Home Data TensorFlow Machine Learning Cookbook - Second Edition

 How it works...

-It is important to know what functions are available to us to add to our computational graphs.
-Mostly, we will be concerned with the preceding functions.
-We can also generate many different custom functions as compositions of the preceding functions, as follows:
+It is important to know which functions are available to us so that we can add them to our computational graphs.
+We will mainly be concerned with the preceding functions.
+We can also generate many different custom functions as compositions of the preceding, as follows:

 # Tangent function (tan(pi/4)=1)